How to Get The Most Out of Pinterest Analytics

 Tailwind’s Board Insights are also very useful for evaluating your Pinterest strategies.
 You can look at how your Boards and any Group Boards you are in are doing to decide which you should pin more to.

 The Pin Inspector is arguably the best part of Tailwind’s insights.
 It shows metrics for everything you’ve ever pinned!
 The only metric missing from the Pin Inspector that would be really helpful to have are click-through rates.
 You won’t be able to tell which pins are driving traffic to where you are sending your pins, only what pins have been repinned.
-But that’s okay because you can get these metrics from Pinterest (somewhat limited) and from Google Analytics (extremely comprehensive).
+But that’s okay because you can get these metrics from Pinterest and from Google Analytics (extremely comprehensive).

 Affiliate Disclaimer: This review contains affiliate links where we earn a commission if you sign up through them.
 However this in no way affects our recommendation.
 We actually use this tool and highly recommend it.

 I’ve used Google Analytics through the years but there’s sooooo much information there you could probably spend a year learning it all.
 Besides, you’re (mostly) interested in what’s going on with your Pinterest efforts, right?
 I’m excited to share about a recent discovery that has been amazing to use.
-It’s Kristie Hill’s Pinterest Dashboard
+It’s Kristie Hill’s Dashboard for Pinterest.

 Kristie Hill is a blogging expert who teaches all things blogging.
 She’s also used Pinterest extensively and, apparently loves digging deep into Google Analytics.
 Thank goodness for people like Kristie.

 The Pinterest Dashboard she created shows you all your Pinterest stats on one page.
-She also sends out weekly tips by email to help you grow your audience.

 The Pinterest Dashboard shows you…